Battle of Marash: Massacre of Armenians

-Aftermath
+Reactions

 At the London Conference in February 1920 the Allied Supreme Council, which at the time was working out the details to a peace treaty that it would present to the Ottoman government, were amazed by news of the defeat of the French army and the massacre of the Armenians at Marash.
 The French High Command however did not publicly indicate that anything serious had taken place.
 Internally, however, they were astonished by this move launched by the Turkish Nationalists.
 The battle and the massacre were discussed fervently in the European and American press, as well as the Parliament of England.
 Lloyd George was concerned that Atatürk's army of regulars existed, blaming poor military intelligence.
 Colonel Normand's role in ordering the evacuation, in particular, stirred controversy as members of General Dufieux's staff maintained that no evacuation order had ever been given.
 Dufieux, however, was inexplicably told by senior commander and General of the Army of the Levant Henri Gouraud that he should let the matter drop.
 French Colonel Édouard Brémond, the chief administrator of the occupation zone, reflected on the decision in his memoirs:

 The decision for the retreat remains a mystery.
 It was not made in Beirut, nor in Adana, but at Marash.
 There seems to be no doubt that the order to leave would not have been given if a wireless outfit had been available in Marash permitting unbroken communication with Adana.

 A few years later, he stated frankly, "Colonel Normand did not bring an order for the evacuation; he gave it [emphasis in the original]."
 In his own analysis of the conflict, the American relief worker Stanley E. Kerr attributes the withdrawal inter alia to the untenable position the French military itself had assumed, its failure to provide adequate supplies to its men, and its inability to carry out intelligence work.

+In May 1920, Mustafa Kemal "rewrote" the history of the massacre, reversing its perpetrators and its victims.
+Historian Fatma Ülgen wrote:

+Kemal reframed the notorious Maras massacres of the early 1920, during which thousands of Christians were massacred, and called the Armenians and the Greek army the 'old murderers' let loose by the imperialists on the Muslims in Anatolia, 'the home of Islam since the time of the Seljuk Turks'.
+While he depicted the Muslims as 'an oppressed people wandering in the Anatolian territory in misery', he associated the Armenians, one of the oldest autochthonous peoples of Anatolia until their destruction during the Great War, with 'opportunistic barbarity' and innate 'hostility'.

+Aftermath

+The British mistakenly believed that such massacres were a "thing of the past", so the massacre deeply angered them.
+It was also pivotal from a diplomatic perspective, as it led David Lloyd George to formally push for the Allies to militarily occupy Constantinople, dissolve the elected Ottoman Parliament (Lord Curzon believed that Mustafa Kemal and his troops committed the massacre with the Parliament's approval) and impose harsh peace terms on Turkey.